Information for families and friends (carers)

 Who are these pages for?

-This content is provided for your information.
 Everyone’s experience of BPD is different.
 Likewise, experiences of living with and supporting a person living with BPD are also extremely varied.
+Some information may not resonate for you at this time therefore we encourage you to explore all resources provided.

 Language

+It’s best to check and ask the ways people wish to talk about themselves and their experience of BPD.
 People living with BPD may sometimes perceive well-meant comments as being judgmental and minimising their struggles.
-Criticism, sarcasm, blaming, etc., tends to harm relationships.
-Relating to someone in a calm, curious, non-judgmental way and focusing on strengths tends to be be the most effective approach.
+Criticism, sarcasm or blaming may harm relationships.
+Relating to someone in a calm, curious, non-judgmental way and focusing on strengths tends to be the most effective approach.

 Strength-based language examples